 The waterproof and insulated Weatherbeeta Parka allows great freedom of movement, and features velcro closure around the belly, and reflective trim for improved visibility in low light.

-Because of the adjustability around the belly, this jacket is popular with owners of broader-chested dogs, and it comes in 12 sizes, meaning there is a size available for most dogs, from the very small (and puppies) to very large dogs.
+Because of the adjustability around the belly, this dog winter coat is popular with owners of broader-chested and larger dogs, and it comes in 12 sizes, meaning there is a size available for most, from small dogs (and puppies) to very large dogs.

 13. Carhartt Chore Coat